aspose-cells/Aspose.Cells-API-References/english/go-cpp/ExternalConnectionCollection/Get_String/_index.md

 ## Get_String function

-Gets the <see cref="ExternalConnection"/> element with the specified name.
+Gets the ExternalConnection element with the specified name.

 ```go